July 2008 Edition

 ... and brings 21st century savings to 100-year-old auto partsmaker

-Grote Industries.
-Grote, of Madison, IN, installed two modular,
+Grote, of Madison, IN, installed two modular, highly flexible robot

-highly flexible robot work cells that feature robot teams working in
+work cells that feature robot teams working in close proximity with

-cells," says Tom Blades, plant manager.
-"We also had direct labor
+Tom Blades, plant manager.
+"We also had direct labor savings,

-history of innovation, Grote was experiencing high demand for
+innovation, Grote was experiencing high demand for components from

 OEMs and aftermarket suppliers.
 Grote manufactures head and tail